uit-hdl/pippeline/README.md

   There is currently no solution for this as JavaScript's `window.close()` method is disabled in browsers due to security concerns.
 Just close the window with Ctrl/Cmd-W.
-* There is no preset filename in the download dialog in RStudio's internal app window; apparently a bug in RStudio.
-You simply have to choose a filename yourself.
-This works in a browser window, though.
 * No PDFs are generated with R 3.2.3, rmarkdown 1.4, and pandoc 1.16.0.2, therefore the docFormat has been set to "html" in file globals.R.
 This may change with other versions; then the value